CoolCoderSJ/HCGateway/README.md

     - Change these details again in android/sentry.properties
     - Change the DSN in the AndroidManifest.xml
 - run `npx patch-package` to apply a patch to the foreground service library
-- run `npm run android` to start the application, or follow the instructions at https://medium.com/geekculture/react-native-generate-apk-debug-and-release-apk-4e9981a2ea51 to build an APK file.
+- run `npm run android` to start the application, or `cd android && ./gradlew assembleRelease` to build the APK file
     - It is also possible to now use eas build to build the APK file.
 You can find more at https://docs.expo.dev/build/eas-build/ **NOTE: This must be a local build, since you need to run patch-package before building the APK file.**

 ---